 13. Music Library.

-ï The stations music library is administered by our music library co-ordinator.
+- The stations music library is administered by our music library co-ordinator.

-ï The station has a comprehensive selection of CDís and over 12,000 MP3 tracks on the server which are available for all presenters to use in their programming.
+- The station has a comprehensive selection of CD’s and over 12,000 MP3 tracks on the server which are available for all presenters to use in their programming.

 Presenters can of course use their own music as well.